oneapi-src/oneDNN/README.md

 > [linking guide](https://oneapi-src.github.io/oneDNN/dev_guide_link.html)
 > for more details.

-The library is optimized for the following GPU architectures:
+The library is optimized for the following GPUs:
-* Intel Processor Graphics Gen9, Gen9.5 and Gen11 architectures
+* Intel Processor Graphics based on Gen9, Gen9.5 and Gen11, and Gen12 architectures
-* Xe architecture
+* Intel Iris(R) Xe graphics (formerly DG1)
+* future Intel Arc(TM) graphics (code name Alchemist and DG2)

 ## Requirements for Building from Source